-Land-Kort over Island
+Land-kort over Island

 In the year 1730 the Norwegian Army surveyor Thomas Hans Henrik Knoff was sent to Iceland by the Danish government to continue and complete the work of Magnús Arason who had been instructed to survey the whole of the country but died before the work was finished.
 The purpose was to make a precise map of the country once and for all.